beverm2391/ai-summarizer/README.md

 The full writeup and documentation are right here on my blog, [Ben's Blocks](https://blocks.beneverman.com/projects/ai-summarizer).
+Reach out to me on [Twitter](https://www.twitter.com/beverm2391).

 # Accurate Summarization of Scientific Articles with AI